evanx/redex/README.md

 #### RedisHttpRequestImporter

-Import an HTTP request message from a Redis queue.
+This processor imports an HTTP request message from a Redis queue.

 Config: `RedisHttpRequestImporter.singleton.yaml`
 ```yaml